New eats! 7 bars, restaurants and boba shops that just opened in Tucson

 Public Taphouse

-Happy Friday!
-Time to kick back, relax, and reflect...even if for a brief moment

-Our favorite Fourth Avenue nanobrewery has gone full-on EAST SIIIDE.
+Our favorite Fourth Avenue nanobrewery has gone full-on east side.
 Public Brewhouse opened a second location called Public Taphouse in the former Sierra Bonita Vineyards tasting room this February.
-The move allows them to expand their distribution across Tucson, writes Gerald M. Gay in the Arizona Daily Star.
+The move allows them to expand their distribution across Tucson.
 The cozy space and bottle shop offers Public's unique line of beers on tap, plus wine and other craft beers in cans.
-Next time I'm driving down Tanque Verde Road, I'll be sure to stop in for a quick Cats in Space!
-Read more about Public Taphouse here.

 On the horizon: